-A risk and needs assessment will be completed for all reports of sexual violence, will be completed on a caseby-case basis and will consider;
+A risk and needs assessment will be completed for all reports of sexual violence, will be completed on a case-by-case basis and will consider;

-- The victim, especially their protection and support. - The alleged perpetrator. - The needs of the other pupils in school and the actions needed to keep them safe.
+- The victim, especially their protection and support. - The time and location of the incident and any action required to make the location safer - The alleged perpetrator. - The needs of the other pupils in school and the actions needed to keep them safe.